xdth/uspto-trademark-calculator/README.md

 # uspto-trademark-calculator
-PHP - Calculates the trademark deadlines at the United States Patent and Trademark Office
+PHP - Calculates trademark deadlines at the United States Patent and Trademark Office